Gordon Riots: Moorfields

 The area of Moorfields, one of the poorest parts of the city, was the home of many Irish immigrant workers and had a large area of open ground where crowds could assemble.
 Despite the appeal of a prominent Irish merchant, James Malo, to the Lord Mayor, Brackley Kennett, no additional protection was offered to the area.
 During 3 June a crowd had gathered in Moorfields, and by nightfall it began to go on the rampage.
 Malo's house was amongst the many to be sacked and burned.

 Newgate Prison, where rioters arrested on 2 June were being held, was attacked and largely destroyed, as was The Clink.
 This allowed large numbers of prisoners to escape, many of whom were never recaptured.
-Severe destruction was inflicted on Catholic churches and homes and chapels on the grounds of several embassies, as well as on New Prison, Fleet Prison, and the house of the Lord Chief Justice, William Murray, 1st Earl of Mansfield.
+Severe destruction was inflicted on Catholic churches and homes and chapels on the grounds of several embassies, as well as on New Prison, Fleet Prison, and the house of the Lord Chief Justice, William Murray, 1st Earl of Mansfield, including the destruction of the house's library.
 On 7 June, called "Black Wednesday" by Horace Walpole, the riot reached its climax.
 An attempt on the Bank of England was narrowly averted when a combination of the London Military Association and regular troops repulsed rioters, resulting in heavy casualties.

-Army response
+Army repression

 The army was called out on 7 June and given orders to fire upon groups of four or more who refused to disperse.
 About 285 people were shot dead, with another 200 wounded.
 Around 450 of the rioters were arrested.
 Of those arrested, about twenty or thirty were later tried and executed.
-Gordon was arrested and charged with high treason, but was found not guilty.
+Gordon was arrested and charged with high treason but was acquitted.
 Brackley Kennett, the Lord Mayor, was convicted of criminal negligence for not reading out the Riot Act and was given a £1,000 fine.
-The military units which dealt with the rioters included the Horse Guards, Foot Guards, Inns of Court Yeomanry, the Honourable Artillery Company, line infantry including the 2nd (Queen's Royal) Regiment, and militia from the City and neighbouring counties.
+The military units which dealt with the rioters included the Horse Guards, Foot Guards, Inns of Court Yeomanry, the Honourable Artillery Company, line infantry including the 2nd (Queen's Royal) Regiment, and militia from the city and neighbouring counties.
 The defence of the Bank of England was conducted by the 9th Regiment of Foot under the command of Thomas Twisleton, 13th Baron Saye and Sele.